unterstein/dcos-beer-demo/README.md

 Point your browser to your public IP on path `/search?q=hops` to see a similar answer:

 ```
-TODO
+{
+   "took":5,
+   "timed_out":false,
+   "_shards":{
+      "total":5,
+      "successful":5,
+      "skipped":0,
+      "failed":0
+   },
+   "hits":{
+      "total":785,
+      "max_score":1.8710579,
+      "hits":[
+         {
+            "_index":"beer",
+            "_type":"beer",
+            "_id":"2360",
+            "_score":1.8710579,
+            "_source":{
+               "name":"Bottle Rocket IPA",
+               "description":"An explosion of hops dominate this deep golden ale.
+Brewed with four varieties of hops & dry hopped with three other hops, the flavor is powerful.
+Not a harsh bitterness, but a full hop flavor."
+            }
+         },
+         {
+            "_index":"beer",
+            "_type":"beer",
+            "_id":"4412",
+            "_score":1.84492,
+            "_source":{
+               "name":"Rockslide IPA",
+               "description":"If being in one of the coldest places in the US isn't extreme enough, the contents of this beer may very well redefine your commitment to the pursuit of hops.
+Rockslide IPA is brewed in the 'West Coast' style with aggressive amounts of American hops such as Amarillo, Centennial and Summit hops.
+You are greeted with a full frontal assault of citrus/grapefruit/pine hop character, followed up with malt to balance the mouthfeel.
+This beer is all about hops."
+            }
+         },
+         ...
+      ]
+   }
+}
 ```

-Our beer application will proxy the search query to Elasticsearch and will forward the response.
+Our beer application will proxy the search query to Elasticsearch and will return the response.
-I